 Conclusion: A Step Toward Progress

-Stem cell therapy for autistic child is an exciting development in the search for effective autism treatments.According to medical research findings, such treatment does not treat autism yet it can aid in brain functioning as well as social development.
-Additional research is required yet the prognosis is good in children with autism.
-Parents are encouraged to consider all the available ones, consult their care provider, and settle on the one which fulfills the needs of their child.
+Stem cell therapy for autistic child is an exciting development in the search for effective autism treatments.
+According to medical research findings, such treatment does not treat autism, yet it can aid in brain functioning as well as social development.
+Additional research is required, yet the prognosis is good in children with autism.
+Parents are encouraged to consider all the available ones, consult their care provider, and settle on the one that fulfills the needs of their child.
+It’s important to distinguish effective treatments from bad therapy: why the kids aren’t growing up approaches that may hinder rather than help a child’s developmental progress.

 FAQS

-1-Stem cell therapy on autistic children is it safe?
+1-Stem cell therapy on autistic children: Is it safe?

 3-What is the timeline of stem cell therapy?

 The outcome of stem cell therapy may differ.
-Other children take time to improve whereas others improve after a few months.
+Other children take time to improve, whereas others improve after a few months.
 Monitoring should be constant.

 4-Is stem cell therapy a treatment for autism?